jameshughes89/cs102/src/site/asn2.rst

 * This is because Java automatically adds a default constructor with no parameters if it does not exist in the class

+* Not writing in constructors is reasonable in our case since
-* This is reasonable here since these classes have no fields and do not need any setup code
+    * These classes have no fields
+    * Do not need any special setup code

 Private Constructor